 The OpenMP version will work well for very long alignments (rules of thump: $\geq 3,000$ base pairs under GTRGAMMA and $\geq 5,000$ base pairs under GTRCAT).
 If your alignments are not that long and you have e.g. a dual-processor available it is better to run independent parallel booststraps or multiple analyses on them using the sequential version.
-Do not forget to set the number of threads OMP\NUM\THREADS that will be executed per node to the number of CPUs.
-If you have a bash shell and a 4-way Opteron make sure to set export OMP\NUM\THREADS=4.
+Do not forget to set the number of threads OMP_NUM_THREADS that will be executed per node to the number of CPUs.
+If you have a bash shell and a 4-way Opteron make sure to set export OMP_NUM_THREADS=4.

 The MPI-version is for executing your production runs (i.e. 100 or 1,000 bootstraps) on a LINUX cluster.
 You can also perform multiple inferences on larger datasets in parallel to find a best-known ML tree for your dataset.
-WARNING: The current MPI-version will only work properly if you specify the "-#" option in the command line, since it has been designed to do multiple inferences in parallel!

-The best hardware to run RAxML on is currently the AMD Opteron [9] architecture.
+The best hardware to run RAxML on is currently the AMD Opteron [8] architecture.